Chris-Vander-Linden/Chris-Vander-Linden.github.io/reading-notes/301-2-state-and-props.md

 ## This topic matters as it relates to what I am studying in this module because...

-...
+State and props is how React knows which components to re-render.

 ## React lifecycle

 - Based off the diagram, what happens first, the ‘render’ or the ‘componentDidMount’?

-> ...
+> The render phase.

 - What is the very first thing to happen in the lifecycle of React?

-> ...
+> Mounting.

 - Put the following things in the order that they happen:

-> ...componentDidMount, render, constructor, componentWillUnmount, React Updates
+> constructor, render, componentDidMount, React Updates, componentWillUnmount.

 - What does componentDidMount do?

->
+> componentDidMount is used for events that happen outside of the component, such as making API calls.
+I think it is similar to the "useEffect" hook in function components.

 ## React State Vs Props